 Older people are particularly vulnerable to scams – 53% of people aged over 65 have been targeted by scammers and the average age of victims is now 75.
 In our project area, that suggests that as many as 22,525 older people could have been targeted!
 We want to build older people’s resilience against scams and empower them to avoid being victims of scams.

-Being scammed can seriously affect a person’s quality of life and wellbeing, as victims experience anxiety, embarrassment and depression, leading to social isolation and a decline in their health.
+Being scammed can seriously affect a person’s quality of life and wellbeing, as victims experience anxiety, embarrassment and depression, leading to social isolation and a decline in their health and self-confidence.
 Older people defrauded in their own homes are 2½ times more likely to either go into residential care or die or within a year.
 However, 84% of victims who have received support afterwards report feeling safer and more confident.

 How can I get involved?